inventhouse/statemachine/sled.md

 - "intro to statemachines" - maybe as a separate tutorial?  or statemachine.md?
 - pull styling out into its own importable module
 - `--styled` to force styling even when piped
+- styles for all 256 colors (maybe something like fgNNN/bgNNN?) - see http://mywiki.wooledge.org/BashFAQ/037

 - change trace to take a format so we can use things like `{s.dim}`
 - wrap `--more-help` - hard to make this right

 - generalize comment stripper to take a string like `//`, `;`, or `--`
+- comment stripper / toggle sled program
+    - write up as a more sophisticated example
+    - recommendations for embedding into shell scripts / aliases - use `#!/usr/bin/env sled -f`
+        - validate that that shebang line works on linux (if the `-f` is problematic, could change sled to take the rules file as the first argument and a flag for an input file)
+        - some way for -h to print help from a sled script?

 - HTML escaping and styling?